ThermaScan

 Our ND YAG Q-switched laser system offers exceptional results with no recovery period or downtime—and is considered one of the safest laser technologies available.

-Before & After Shots
+Before & After Treatment Shots

 Before